Sonos Beam (Gen 2) review

 We started off by watching animated sci-fi comedy Mitchell vs. The Machines, in which the Mitchell family find themselves battling with electrical appliances (as well as an army of psychotic Furbys) in an abandoned shopping mall.

-As washing machines drag themselves menacingly across the floor, the Beam (Gen 2) proved it was capable of handling rumbling low frequencies with dexterity and control.
-The soundbar’s bass prowess was even more evident as a giant Furby stomps towards our protagonists.
+As washing machines drag themselves menacingly across the floor, the Beam (Gen 2) proved it was capable of handling rumbling low frequencies with real dexterity, while the soundbar’s bass prowess was even more evident as a giant Furby stomps towards our protagonists.

-As the action intensifies and the family finds themselves in a full-blown melee complete with lasers, the dialogue always remained clear and easy to understand.
+As the action intensifies, and the family finds themselves in a full-blown melee complete with lasers, the dialogue always remained clear and easy to follow.

 While the general audio performance of the Beam (Gen 2) was very impressive, we weren’t fully convinced by the virtual Dolby Atmos.
 As vending machines propelled soda cans over the heads of the characters on screen, the sound did provide a sense of height, but we didn’t get the feeling that it was coming from above our head.

 It felt as though the virtual height channels cut out somewhere around the top of our ears.
-While this did feel more immersive than a non-Atmos soundbar, the effect wasn’t as impressive as with the Sonos Arc, which features upfiring drivers.
+While this did feel more immersive than a non-Atmos soundbar, the effect wasn’t as impressive as you get with the Sonos Arc, which features up-firing drivers.

 These drivers are designed to bounce sound off of the ceiling and back down to your ears, giving a real sense of sonic height to movie soundtracks and compatible audio files.
 Without them, the Beam (Gen 2) doesn’t seem capable of providing the full Atmos experience.

 Saying that, we were very impressed by the width of the soundstage.
-You really get the sense that the action onscreen is taking place all around you with the Sonos Beam (Gen 2), and that’s without adding any additional rear left or right speakers like the Sonos One SL.
+You really get the sense that the action onscreen is taking place all around you, and that’s without adding any additional rear left or right speakers, like the Sonos One SL.

-As capable as the Beam (Gen 2) is on its own, the bass is much improved by hooking it up to the Sonos Sub, with better separation between the different frequencies and a more arresting, toe-tapping sound.
+As capable as the Beam (Gen 2) is on its own, the bass is much improved by hooking it up to the Sonos Sub, which delivers better separation between the different frequencies and a more arresting, toe-tapping sound.

 Should I buy the Sonos Beam (Gen 2)?